lingtalfi/Light_UserDatabase/personal/mydoc/pages/conception-notes.md

 The babyYaml implementation was an early implementation that I personally used in the early stages of the development of this planet, when there was only one "user" table, and I needed a quick tool to interact with it.
-So, again, now that the mysql implementation is done, we recommend to use the mysql implementation.
+So, again, now that the mysql implementation is done, we recommend to use the mysql implementation only, which is more suitable for storing larger/real life data.

-So now what's peculiar to our implementation of the Light WebsiteUser is that the methods related to the user table (i.e. getUser, insertUser, ...) are directly available in the object, whereas the interaction with the other tables (i.e. permission, permission_group, ...) is accessed via apis.
+So now what's peculiar to our implementation of the Light WebsiteUser is that the methods related to the user table (i.e. getUser, insertUser, ...) are directly available in the object (MysqlLightWebsiteUserDatabase), whereas the interaction with the other tables (i.e. permission, permission_group, ...) is accessed via apis.

 So for instance, in order to insert a permission, you need to use access the permission api first, like this: